Overview

 When to Consult a Doctor

-If you or your sex partner(s) are infected or if you are doubtful if your current symptoms are due to a sore throat or oral gonorrhea, consult with our online doctor at Your Doctors online right away!
+If you or your sex partner(s) have infection or if you are doubtful that your current symptoms are due to a sore throat or oral gonorrhea, consult with our online doctor at Your Doctors online right away!

 FAQs About Gonorrhea in the Throat Answered by Your Doctors Online Team

-Many people consider oral gonorrhoa to be rare.
-Although, it can be contracted easily by having unprotected oral intercourse.
+No, it can occur easily by having unprotected oral intercourse.
 Mainly as it does not cause any symptoms, it can go undetected unless a person tests for it.

 Yes, oral gonorhea is curable.
-Although harder to treat than genital gonorrhea, antibiotics can cure it.
-Commonly uncomplicated infections are treated with a single 500mg intramuscular dose of ceftriaxone.
+Common acute infections only require a single 500mg intramuscular dose of ceftriaxone.

-You should get tested if you have had unprotected sex, especially with a new partner.
+You should go for testing if you have had unprotected sex, especially with a new partner.
 Testing will help start treatment promptly and help prevent any complications that may arise from STDs.

 Oral gonorrhoa can clear up on its own within 3 months.
 Although, if you are aware that you have an infection, it is best to take medication for gonorrhea to prevent complications.